 4. Expected survival time ≥3 months;

-5. Initially treated locally advanced or metastatic non-small cell lung cancer patients with EGFR 19DEL or L858R mutation confirmed by histopathology and/or cytology;
+5. Patients with locally advanced or metastatic non-small cell lung cancer confirmed by histopathology and/or cytology;

-7. There must be at least one measurable lesion consistent with the RECIST v1.1 definition;
+7. At least one measurable lesion meeting the RECIST v1.1 definition was required;

-10. No serious cardiac dysfunction, left ventricular ejection fraction ≥50%;
+10. No severe cardiac dysfunction, left ventricular ejection fraction ≥50%;

-12. Coagulation function: International standardized ratio (INR) ≤1.5, and activated partial thromboplastin time (APTT) ≤1.5×ULN;
+12. Coagulation function: international normalized ratio (INR) ≤1.5, and activated partial thromboplastin time (APTT) ≤1.5×ULN;

-14. Fertile female subjects or male subjects whose partners are fertile must use highly effective contraception from 7 days before the first dose until 6 months after the first dose.
-A fertile female subject must have a negative serum pregnancy test within 7 days prior to initial dosing.
+14. Fertile female subjects, or male subjects with fertile partners, must use highly effective contraception from 7 days before the first dose until 6 months after the first dose.
+Female subjects of childbearing potential had to have a negative serum pregnancy test within 7 days before the first dose.

 Exclusion Criteria: